Sanji (One Piece): Abilities

 When fighting, Sanji only ever relies on kicks, never punching opponents because of his belief that a cook's hands are important instruments for their craft, and thus must be protected from harm.
-Over the course of the series, Sanji utilizes attacks that are variations of kicks (deemed “Black Leg Style”), with the name of the attack usually having something to do with food, such as “Diable Jambe”, wherein he raises the temperatures of his legs so high that they glow bright red.
-During his time on Momoiro Island, Sanji learns a move named “Sky Walk”, which allows him to jump to great heights and to be able to float mid air by making sonic booms in the air behind him.
-Sanji is one of the few high-bounty individuals that has not consumed a Devil Fruit, fruits that give the consumer superhuman powers at the expense of becoming a dead weight in water.
+Over the course of the series, Sanji utilizes attacks that are variations of kicks (deemed "Black Leg Style"), with the name of the attack usually having something to do with food, such as "Diable Jambe", wherein he raises the temperatures of his legs so high that they glow bright red.
+During his time on Momoiro Island, Sanji learns a move named "Sky Walk", an ability which allows him to step on air as if it were solid, which allows him to jump to great heights and float in midair.
+Sanji is one of the few high-bounty individuals that has not consumed a Devil Fruit, fruits that give the consumer superhuman powers at the expense of becoming weakened to the point of total incapacitation in water.
 After Whole Cake Island, Sanji receives a Raid Suit gifted from Germa 66, the underground organization powering Germa Kingdom, which increases his physical capabilities and allows him to blend in with his environment.
 Though continued use of this suit awakened his inert genetic modifications, he ultimately accepted these modifications, giving him increased strength and speed, but chose to destroy the Raid Suit to cut his ties to his family permanently.
 He would later use his new abilities with Armament Haki to create "Ifrit Jambe", a more powerful version of Diable Jambe that uses blue-white flames.

-Other than fighting skills, Sanji is also a well-renowned cook.
+Other than fighting skills, Sanji is also a well-renowned cook, and has regularly proved he is one of the best in the world after winning numerous cooking competitions.
 He learned to cook under Zeff on the Baratie and has become quick and dexterous in his ability to use knives.
 He also has a strong sense of taste and smell, which is seen by being able to deduce the ingredients and being able to recreate the wedding cake on Whole Cake Island.